DragonSlayer1514/2lazy2wait/README.md

 # What i did i guesss
 1.constantly send messages every interval of seconds (idk just mute the sevrer if ya hate it)

-2.make it ping you when it it almost there (30min ye)
+2.make it ping you when it it almost there (50 in queue ye)

 # How to install
 1. Download node.js and install it.
 On non-windows platforms, you also need npm.